tree menu eMenuTree: Inserting multiple links

 VI.
 Addendum

 When you select a folder to insert, the program does not insert the folder itself, it inserts the subfolders and files in that folder into your tree.
-If you want to insert the folder as well, do this manually by first using the insert folder command, give this new folder the name you want, and then insert subfolders and files into this folder.
+If you want to insert the folder as well, do this manually by first using the insert folder command, give this new folder the name you want, and then put one page link in this folder and use the “Advanced options” to insert subfolders and files in the place of this page link..